Dr Anne Logan

-I am a historian specialising in nineteenth and 20th century British social history and women’s history.
-I completed my PhD thesis entitled ‘Making Women Magistrates: Feminism, Citizenship & Justice in England & Wales 1920-1950’ in 2002.
+Dr Anne Logan is a historian specialising in 19th and 20th century British social history and women’s history.
+She has been a lecturer at Kent since 2001 and completed her PhD thesis titled ‘Making Women Magistrates: Feminism, Citizenship and Justice in England and Wales 1920-1950’ in 2002.

-My main research interests are in gender, criminal justice policy-making and social work in the period 1900 to 1960, including the work of magistrates and other voluntary workers as well as professionals.
-I am also interested in feminist historiography and research methods, especially biographical research and in the history and role of voluntary organisations in the criminal justice field both within Britain and internationally.
+Dr Logan’s main research interests are in gender, criminal justice policy-making and social work in the period 1900 to 1960, including the work of magistrates and other voluntary workers, as well as professionals.
+She is also interested in feminist historiography and research methods, especially biographical research and in the history and role of voluntary organisations in the criminal justice field both in Britain and internationally.